itsmebombie/ascii-video/README.md

 ### --colors

 This flag is an optional flag.
 You can specify the desired amount of colors here.
 Each color is a text object.
-More colors = more characters.
+More colors = more objects and characters.
 Example: `py main.py --file examples/cutmeoff.mp4 --colors 8`

 ### --frame-cap